uutils/uutils.github.io/content/blog/2024-02-extending.md

 * [diffutils](https://github.com/uutils/diffutils) (transfered by Michael Howell)
 * [acl](https://github.com/uutils/acl)

+TODO: maybe add login & hostname to the list

 As they are part of the essential packages on Debian & Ubuntu.

 Sylvestre Ledru, Terts Diepraam and Daniel Hofstetter

+TODO: gsoc

 FAQ